Is HappyMod Safe? 2026 VirusTotal Scans & Ban Risk Guide

 Content legality

-Content legality applies to specific mod files that redistribute copyrighted game assets original artwork, music, or story content owned by the developer.
-Redistribution of these assets may constitute copyright infringement under IP law in jurisdictions without a personal use exception.
+Content legality: Specific mod files that redistribute copyrighted game assets — original artwork, music, or story content owned by the developer — may constitute copyright infringement under IP law in some jurisdictions.

 Terms of service violation